 The Company is primarily dependent on four vendors to supply qualified components for its generator products.
-During fiscal year 2014, two of these suppliers accounted for 25.0% and 16.5% of material purchases, respectively.
-In fiscal 2013 two of these suppliers accounted for 34.2% and 17.1% of material purchases.
-No other supplier accounted for more than 10% of material purchases in fiscal years 2014 or 2013.
+During fiscal year 2015, no supplier accounted for 10.0% or more of material purchases.
+In fiscal 2014 two suppliers accounted for 25.0% and 16.5% of material purchases.
+No other supplier accounted for more than 10% of material purchases in fiscal year 2014.